Is Your Website a Money Tree or Money Pit?

 Whether you hired the top agency or web design firm to create your website, built the site in-house (or even did it yourself), chances are you are among the countless organizations that are disappointed by the performance of their website.
 This is not a fluke.
 And, Yes.
 You can turn it around because 99% of Reasons Websites Fail to Succeed Are 100% Preventable, and correctable.

-Businesses Must Take Ownership of the Website As a Business Asset
+The Solution: Brands Must Take Ownership of the Website As a Business Asset

 Yes, the web is filled with mediocre websites.
 However, the blame does not lie solely on the shoulders of the web industry.
 It is time businesses and brands take ownership of the website.
 You do not have to learn a new language to proactively guide the creation of one of the brand’s most visible assets – the websites.